Does this also mean that SDL 3.3 natively supports some compression format? Png compression is usually loss-less if I understand correctly.

 I had some success, code below.
 I loaded an std::string into a surface, called SDL_SavePNG on that surface, then reloaded the same data using SDL_LoadPNG.

 I see a reduction in size of about 50% on a “lucky” sample, 30-40% reduction in many other samples.
-I can’t guarantee the same for results all types of data input.
+I can’t guarantee the same results on all types of data input.

 Obviously PNG compression is not and should not be expected to be highly optimized for text.
 But an average of 30-50% reduction of larger files might be worth the effort.